Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/validator_registration.md

 ## Overview

 This document outlines the formal registration procedure for becoming a validator in the AST network.
-Validators must undergo identity provisioning, stake verification, epoch scheduling, and key binding prior to participating in any transaction validation or attestation.
+Validators must undergo identity provisioning, deposit verification, epoch scheduling, and key binding prior to participating in any transaction validation or attestation.

 ---